Why Choose Grant Saw Solicitors?

-We also hold the Law Society accreditation for excellence in Wills and Probate, known as WIQS (Wills and Inheritance Quality Scheme), as well as having members of Solicitors for the Elderly and an associate member of STEP in the team.
+We also hold the Law Society accreditation for excellence in Wills and Probate, known as WIQS (Wills and Inheritance Quality Scheme), as well as having members of Solicitors for the Elderly and STEP in the team.
 These are all demonstrative of the expertise and dedication our lawyers have in making sure our clients receive the best advice possible.
-In 2020, we were named “Highly Commended” Solicitor Firm of the Year (South) at the British Wills and Probate Awards.
+In 2021, we were named Solicitor Firm of the Year (South) at the British Wills and Probate Awards.

 The firm is Lexcel accredited which is the Law Society’s practice management standard awarded only to solicitors who meet the highest management and client care standards.
 We are also members of LawNet, a collaboration between some of the country’s leading law firms, which helps to exchange ideas and ensure best practice from which our clients benefit.

 We will always give you an individual and tailored costs estimate at the start of your transaction, taking into account the specific features of your matter, and will advise you of any potential complications and discuss the impact on price before additional charges are incurred.
 The hourly rates start from £250 plus VAT, and although the costs estimate given is not a fixed fee, we would not depart from it unless there is good reason to do so.

 Please do feel free to call one of our private client lawyers for your own bespoke quote, but in accordance with the SRA Transparency Rules, we have set out below an average of the probate costs we charge.

 The fees listed are for probate matters, where all of the assets are in the UK and the estate does not have any complex issues.